Spinal manipulation explained

 Non-musculoskeletal disorders

-Historically, some within the chiropractic profession have claimed that spinal adjustments have physiological effects on visceral functions, and thus affect overall health, beyond musculoskeletal conditions.
-This view originated in the 19th century with Daniel David Palmer's original thesis that many diseases were caused by subluxations.
-Over time, this hypothesis has been shown to be inconsistent with our modern understanding of pathology and disease and only "a small proportion of chiropractors, osteopaths, and other manual medicine providers use[ing] spinal manipulative therapy (SMT) to manage non-musculoskeletal disorders.
+Historically, some within the chiropractic profession have claimed that spinal adjustments have physiological effects on visceral functions and thus affect overall health beyond musculoskeletal conditions.
+This view originated in the 19th century with Daniel David Palmer's original thesis that subluxations caused many diseases.
+Over time, this hypothesis is inconsistent with our modern understanding of pathology and disease, and only "a small proportion of chiropractors, osteopaths, and other manual medicine providers use[ing] spinal manipulative therapy (SMT) to manage non-musculoskeletal disorders.
 However, the efficacy and effectiveness of these interventions to prevent or treat non-musculoskeletal disorders remain controversial."

 A 2019 global summit of "50 researchers from 8 countries and 28 observers from 18 chiropractic organizations" conducted a systematic review of the literature, and 44 of the 50 "found no evidence of an effect of SMT for the management of non-musculoskeletal disorders including infantile colic, childhood asthma, hypertension, primary dysmenorrhea, and migraine.
 This finding challenges the validity of the theory that treating spinal dysfunctions with SMT has a physiological effect on organs and their function."[15]